Near-axis quasi-isodynamic database: Statistical analysis of feature dependence

 There are different ways of approaching this question that falls within the Machine Learning problem of Feature Selection \citep{liu2012feature, shalev2014understanding}.
 Here we consider what has come to be known as Forward Sequential Feature Selection \citep{whitney1971direct} (also called greedy feature selection in \cite{shalev2014understanding}, and one-best look-ahead in \cite{liu2012feature}).
 In FSFS one proceeds as follows.
 First, the single best feature that, in isolation, describes $y_i$ is ranked 1st, using say the non-linear correlation $R^2$ as score.
 Then, one considers all pairings of this rank 1 feature with the other features left, and a two feature model is fitted for each pairing.
 The best performing pair is then selected and the second feature of the pair is then given ranked 2nd.
 The procedure continues this way to provide a hierarchy of features.
 By logging the evolution of the coefficient of determination of the fitted models, the relevance of features can be tracked as part of the diagnostic.

 Unlike the univariate correlation considerations, this approach takes interaction between features into account.
 That is also why it is significantly more computationally intensive, as it requires many model fits.
-To make the FSFS manageable with readily available resources, we consider once again fitting Statistical Virtual Regression models with a radial kernel.
+To make the FSFS manageable with readily available resources, we consider once again fitting Support Vector Regression models with a radial kernel.
 Other models could also be considered, as could be the case of other algorithms.

 A key observation of FSFS is that, by construction, it avoids ranking two features one right after the other which provide essentially the same information about $y_i$.
 This allows us to explore the problem not only considering the bare form of the input parameters $\mathbf{x}$, but other more elaborate combinations that could be more insightful.
 In the case of our database, although the input features are complete and have a very specific physical meaning, they hide complex underlying interrelations to field features that are more immediately involved in $\mathbf{y}$.
 A clear example of this is the role of torsion and curvature parameters, which only in a highly non-linear way will lead to a consistent pair of functions $\kappa(\ell)$ and $\tau(\ell)$ describing a closed curve.
 If more meaningful combinations of the parameters could be concocted, one could then use FSFS to gain additional insight on the key dependencies of $y_i$.